Stocks end mixed, shattering 4-day winning streak for the S&P 500 - ExBulletin

 Stocks end mixed, shattering 4-day winning streak for the S&P 500

-A wobbly trading day on Wall Street left stock indexes mixed on Tuesday, pulling the S&P 500 just below its latest high.
+A wobbly trading day on Wall Street left stock indexes mixed on Tuesday, pulling the Standard & Poors 500 index just below its latest high.

 The core index slipped 0.1% after fluctuating between modest gains and losses.
 The slight loss ended a four-day winning streak for the index, which hit an all-time high on Monday.
-The Dow Jones Industrial Average rose 0.3% and the Nasdaq fell 0.6%.
+The Dow Jones industrial average rose 0.3% and the Nasdaq composite fell 0.6%.

-About 60% of S&P 500 companies rose, but the decline in technology, health care and communications values outpaced gains of industrial companies, housewares makers and elsewhere in the market.
+About 60% of companies in the S&P 500 rose, but the decline in tech, health and communications stocks outpaced the gains of industrials, houseware makers and companies in other sectors.
 Smaller company stocks also fell, pulling the Russell 2000 Index down 0.7%.

 Major US stock indices are set to close 2021 with solid gains.
 The S&P 500 is up 27.4% three trading days this year.